 If the science of geology had no other claims upon our attention, it would repay all the labour spent upon it, many times over, by showing where coal may reasonably be looked for.
-Bv fixing the geological date of each rock, it points out in what interval the coal measures must appear, if they appear at all.
+By fixing the geological date of each rock, it points out in what interval the coal measures must appear, if they appear at all.
 One-third of the whole kingdom, it is said, is excluded from the search by being formed of rocks older than the coal-bearing age.
-On the other hand, there are large areas of country under which coal may reasonably be expected to occur, although there are no signs of it at the surface: and geology may enable us even to fathom the thickness of overlying rocks and tell with some certainty the depth at which coal will probably occur, if at all the Magnesian Limestone and the New Red Sandstone.
+On the other hand, there are large areas of country under which coal may reasonably be expected to occur, although there are no signs of it at the surface: and geology may enable us even to fathom the thickness of overlying rocks and tell with some certainty the depth at which coal will probably occur, if at all.34

+Mr. Hull includes in his estimate 932 square miles of such country.
+Of these 225 square miles occur at the south-east corner of the Durham field, where the coal measures dip under the Magnesian Limestone and the New Red Sandstone.
 Another 400 square miles occur similarly on the eastward dip of the great Yorkshire and Derbyshire field.
 Wirral and other parts of the Cheshire New Red Sandstone are probably underlain by bands or sheets of coal measures, connecting the Flintshire and Denbighshire fields with the great Lancashire field.
-The North and South Stafford, Warwick, Coalbrookdale, and Forest of Wyre fields are more or less completely connected.
+The North and South Stafford, Warwick, Coal-brookdale, and Forest of Wyre fields are more or less completely connected.
 On the other sides the fields are definitely terminated by the appearance of the carboniferous or mountain limestone, that great basement rock which in nearly every part of the kingdom bears the coal measures.